oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/results/README.md

-Here will be stored the results
+Here will be stored the results if /results is set as RESULTSDIRECTORY.

 ### Maximums File:

 Here are maximum value and position, the std and doppler of each dataline.

-To Read this files you can play the script [ReadMaxs.m](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/blob/master/results/ReadMaxs.m) found in this directory.
+To Read this files you can play the script [ReadMaxs.m](https://github.com/oriolcervello/GNSS-REFLECTOMETRY-PROCESSING/blob/master/scripts/ReadMaxs.m).

 ### PeakIterationX.bin with NO DDM (DDMQUANT=1):